jengalas/bwaf-bbw/subscribe.md

 ---
 layout: default
 title: Subscribe
-permalink: "/subscribe"
+permalink: /subscribe
-header: Angles, a monthly BWAF newsletter
+header: Biweekly BWAF newsletter
+text-block: >-
-text-block: Sign up to receive news, updates, and ways to get involved in supporting women and the acknowledgement of their contributions to the built environment.
+  Sign up to receive news, updates, and ways to get involved in supporting women and the acknowledgement of their contributions to the built environment.
+description: >-
-description: Sign up to receive news, updates, and ways to get involved in supporting women and the acknowledgement of their contributions to the built environment.
+  Sign up to receive news, updates, and ways to get involved in supporting women and the acknowledgement of their contributions to the built environment.

-#  CloudCannon config
 _inputs:
   title:
     hidden: true